Sylvan Hills High School: Curriculum

 Since 2003, Sylvan Hills offers EAST (Environmental and Spatial Technology) classes, which are designed to help the school and community using state-of-the-art technology.
 In 2008 and 2009, Sylvan Hills was recognized as an EAST Founder's Award Finalist.
 Sylvan Hills serves special needs students with a full range of special education courses.
 The school has produced students who have received the AP Scholar with Honor award, National Merit Scholars, Finalist and Semifinalist honors, and Arkansas Governor's School and Boys/Girls State attendance.

 Additionally, Sylvan Hills maintains a cadre of career teaching professionals with several educators qualified as National Board Certified Teachers.
 Throughout its history, the school's faculty have garnered various awards including the 1977 Southern States Communication Association (SSCA) Speech Teacher of the Year and 1988 Marketing Education Teacher of the Year awards.

+In 2021, Sylvan Hills High School Jobs for America's Graduates (JAG) Program was recognized for achieving the national organization’s 5-of-5 Award; one of only 25 programs across the nation.

 Publications

 Sylvan Hills students may take classes in journalism and creative writing to produce the award-winning online and print publications.
 Sylvan Hills is a member of the Arkansas Scholastic Press Association (ASPA), which provides an opportunity to compete in individual and school contests, seminars, and workshops.
 ASPA has awarded its Adviser of the Year to school educators including Dixie Martin (1986), Allen Loibner-Waitkus (2002) and Tonia Weatherford, NBCT, CJE (2014).
 In 1994, Martin received the Arkansas Press Association (APA) with the APA's Journalism Educator Award to recognize her years of dedication and the quality of the publications.